-We help client’s plan for long-term healthcare needs, such as nursing home care, assisted living, and other aspects of care that might be needed as we age.
+We help our client’s plan for long-term healthcare needs, such as nursing home care, assisted living, and other aspects of care that might be needed as we age.
 Long-term care planning is not the same thing as estate planning.
 However, it is something that should be included in your estate plan.
-Here at The Wheeler Firm, we have over 15 years of experience, and that experience includes long-term care planning, Medicaid applications and Medicaid compliance, and long-term care planning.
+Here at The Wheeler Firm, we have over 15 years of experience, and that experience includes long-term care planning, Medicaid applications, and Medicaid compliance, and long-term care planning.
 We are highly reviewed on Avvo, licensed by the Florida Bar Association and members of the Elder Law College.
 We stand ready to help you plan for your long-term care needs if the need arises.

 The average cost of nursing home care in Northwest Florida is between $7,000 and $8,000 per month.
 If you need long-term care in a nursing home, you have three options to pay for those services: independent wealth, long-term care insurance and Medicaid.
-If you are independently very wealthy, or have long-term care insurance, you may be able to withstand the costs of long-term care with little or no planning.
+If you are independently very wealthy or have long-term care insurance, you may be able to withstand the costs of long-term care with little or no planning.
 But for the vast majority of people, however, Medicaid will be needed to pay for nursing home care.
-In order to qualify for Medicaid benefits, you must meet certain asset and income criteria.
+To qualify for Medicaid benefits, you must meet certain assets and income criteria.
 We help people position their assets and funds through long-term care planning, well in advance of the actual need for Medicaid benefits, and thereby help people qualify for Medicaid while preserving assets and funds.

 Medicaid Asset Limits and Asset Preservation

 We help clients preserve their assets by positioning assets and funds in a way that is exempt from consideration by Florida Medicaid, and not “countable” toward the asset limits.
-Many exemptions can be utilized even within the five year look-back period.
+Many exemptions can be utilized even within the five-year look-back period.
 For example, applicants can have a home up to a certain value, certain levels of life insurance and burial plans that are not counted.
 We can also draft family care agreements that allow applicants to transfer substantial sums of money to caregivers in exchange for caregiver services.
 Caregivers can be family or friends who are already providing care for loved ones.
 Many of these tactics can be employed in the days leading up to admission to a nursing home, or after an individual is already receiving care in the nursing home.
-With proper planning, you can protect your assets and funds from being drained in order to qualify for Medicaid benefits, and we can help!
+With proper planning, you can protect your assets and funds from being drained to qualify for Medicaid benefits, and we can help!

 Medicaid Income Limits

-These are just a few of the things you’ll need to prepare for your long-term care plan and is included under the umbrella of “elder law.”
+These are just a few of the things you’ll need to prepare for your long-term care plan and are included under the umbrella of “elder law.”
 Here at The Wheeler Firm, we have over 15 years of experience in elder law and general family law.
 We are fully licensed in the state of Florida and are always prepared to help Okaloosa County and Fort Walton Beach residents get the legal help they need.
 Call us today to speak with our attorneys about long-term care planning.